HMR1200 - Electric trowel Vevor - Free user manual and instructions

 2.9 Centrifugal Clutch

-In the event of a trowel runaway condition (the operator releases the handle), the centrifugal clutch will stop the engine and bring the trowel complete stop.
+In the event of a trowel runaway condition (the operator releases the handle), the centrifugal clutch will stop the engine and bring the trowel to a complete stop.

 2.10 Training

 For proper training education, refer to the “TRAINING CHECKLIST” section located in the back of this manual.
-This checklist contains an outline for an experienced operators to provide training to a new ope
+This checklist contains an outline for experienced operators to provide training to a new operator.

 3. Technical Specifications